jakkra/Gesture-Detecting-Macro-Keyboard/README.md

 ![training](.github/training.png)

 ### Testing/verifying the model
 Before moving the model into the microcontroller it's a good idea to test it first.
-First make sure the device is in training mode as described before, then test the model by running `python test_model.py --port COMX --center_gesture` and watch the predictions show as you draw in the trackpad.
+First make sure the device is in training mode as described before, then test the model by running `python test_model.py --port COMX --center_gesture` and watch the predictions show as you draw on the trackpad.

 ## AutoHotkey setup
 - Install Auto Hotkey from https://www.autohotkey.com/